patrickPetscavage/Video-Game-Store/README.md

 # Video-Game-Store
 This video game store program was created my freshman year of college.
 The video game store uses python and tkinter to create a GUI, in which the user is able to buy games that they select.
+This program could be used for any kind of online store.
+Users are able to search through the data to find a specific thing that they would like to buy.
+When they do find something, users are able to add it to a cart and then proceed to checkout with everything they want to buy.